136MasterNR/easy-gcc-compiler/README.md

 ## Educational Purposes
 - This project was made for educational purposes, providing a more compact way for executing C scripts.
-- The GCC download is hosted by @ComradeTurtle.
+- The GCC download is hosted by @ComradeTurtle, and has been explicitly compressed to compile only C files.
+Get the full package [here](https://sourceforge.net/projects/gcc-win64/), this is required to run C++ files.